redzic/DiViEn/README.md

 - Do not use C++ streams (iostream,fstream).
 They are very slow.

 TODO:
+- add experimental disclaimer with possibly not working codecs and all that
     - Add basic tests
     - Add fuzzing
     - Test with ASan/UBSan/all that stuff